Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Computational cost of RMINRES

 Employing RMINRES involves additional computations, namely, the orthogonalisation of Lanczos vectors against $C,$ and updating the part of the solution that resides in the recycle space.
 Notice that we can reuse the value of $C^Tr_0$ (and $C^Tv_{k+1}$) to avoid an unnecessary application of $C^T$ both in and outside the for loop.
 With this in mind, the additional cost of RMINRES outside the loop is $6ns.$ Thus, for every loop iteration, constructing $v_{k+1}$ and $b_k$ incurs an additional cost of $6ns-n-s$ and updating the solution an extra cost of $6n.$ It follows that $k_{\text{total}}$ iterations of RMINRES costs

 We remark that, due to the additional 3 term recurrence that is employed to update the solution with respect to the recycle space, each iteration of RMINRES has an additional cost independent of the recycle dimension.
-Finally, \eqref{eq:rminres_cost} is only the cost associated with a run of RMINRES and neglects the cost to determine the recycle space itself.
+Finally, \eqref{eq:rminres_cost} is only the cost associated with a run of RMINRES and neglects the cost to determine the recycle space itself. {We remark that, depending on the application (that is, the value of $H_{\text{cost}})$ and number of iterations RMINRES is expected to take, it is possible implement a more computationally effective algorithm than \ref{alg:rminres} \cite{MELLO20103101}. }